pmichaillat/intermediate-macro/README.md

 + `ps4.pages`, `ps4.pdf` – Problem set on Malthusian model of growth
 + `ps5.pages`, `ps5.pdf` – Problem set on Solowian model of growth

+Solutions to the problems sets are available to instructors [upon request](https://github.com/pmichaillat/intermediate-macro/discussions).

 ### Quizzes

 The `quizzes` folder contains the Pages source files to the quizzes: